 Colgate-Palmolive takes a bite out of grime.
 The company is a top global maker and marketer of toothpaste and soap and cleaning products.
 Colgate-Palmolive also offers pet nutrition products through subsidiary Hill's Pet Nutrition, which makes Science Diet and Prescription Diet pet foods.
 Many of its oral care products fall under the Colgate brand and include toothbrushes, mouthwash, and dental floss.
 Its Tom's of Maine unit covers the natural toothpaste niche.
 Personal and home care items include Ajax brand household cleaner, Palmolive dishwashing liquid, Softsoap shower gel, and Sanex and Speed Stick deodorants.
 The company has operations in 70-plus countries and sells its products in more than 200 countries.

-Overseas, Colgate-Palmolive operates approximately 280 properties, of which 80 are company owned, in 70-plus countries.
+Outside of the US, Colgate-Palmolive operates approximately 280 properties, of which 80 are company owned, in 70-plus countries.
 Major overseas facilities used by the Oral, Personal, and Home Care segment are located in Australia, Brazil, China, Colombia, France, Italy, Mexico, Poland, South Africa, Thailand, Venezuela, and Vietnam.
 The Pet Nutrition business has a major plant in the Czech Republic.

 Colgate-Palmolive comprises two product segments: Oral, Personal, and Home Care (87% of sales); and Pet Nutrition (13%).
 Within the larger segment, oral care products account for 46% of sales, while personal and home care account for 21% and 20%, respectively.
 Colgate is a leader in the global oral care market with the leading toothpaste and manual toothbrush brands in many parts of the world.
 The oral care business also includes dental floss and pharmaceutical products for dentists and other oral health practitioners.